 The Public Hearing Section conducts public hearings upon majority vote of the Compliance Review Section, and renders the Commission’s final decisions regarding cases.

-Where probable cause is found that someone has been unlawfully discriminated against, the Commission has the authority to collect depositions from the both complainant and the faulty party and work toward a satisfactory resolution.
+When probable cause is found that someone has been unlawfully discriminated against, the Commission has the authority to collect depositions from the both complainant and the faulty party in order to work toward a satisfactory resolution.
 When such agreements cannot be made, the Commission may seek legal enforcement of its decisions.

 If there is insufficient evidence to substantiate a finding of probable cause, the case will be closed.
 Under the Pittsburgh City Code, Chapter 655.04, and Rule 13 of the Commission's Rules and Regulations, either party may request reconsideration of the Commission's determination.
 To do so, a party must notify the Commission in writing within ten (10) days of receipt of the letter notifying the party that the case has been closed.